cnapy-org/CNApy-guide/SETUP.md

 GitHub Pages should now trigger on the next commit.
 If not, [let us know](https://github.com/manubot/rootstock/issues/new).

-For an alternative deployment method on GitHub, you can use an SSH Deploy Key instead.
+For an alternative deployment method on GitHub you can use an SSH Deploy Key instead.
 However, the setup is more complex.
 The following sections, collapsed by default, detail how to generate an SSH Deploy Key.